JasperHall477/pokemon-explorer-app/README.md

 - Added colour mapping to badge type
 - Added hover ui change to pokemon cards
 - Added dynamic details/[pokemon]/page.tsx to display new page for any pokemon clicked

+    version 0.5
+- Details page features
+- Added details page css to look like figma mock up
+- Got all relevant details from pokeAPI and display like in design
+- Added weaknesses calculator
+- Return to home functionality
+- small ui changes to main page

+todo: Add comments to details page.tsx
+      Fix footbar bar not spanning whole page on homepage Remove weird symbol in pokemon description
+      Vertical alignment of desc text doesnt look right